Greba3000/Homework/AlexanderHreben/README.md

 For testing do following:

-    $ cd .../Homework/AlexanderHreben/grebarss_reader
-    or
-    $ cd .../Homework/AlexanderHreben/grebarss_reader/tests
+    $ cd .../Homework/AlexanderHreben/
+For run all tests:

     $ pytest
+For run specify test:

+    $ pytest <name of test>

-Test coverage is 54%.
+Test coverage is 52%.
 To check this, do the following:

     $ pip install pytest pytest-cov

-    $ cd .../Homework/AlexanderHreben/grebarss_reader
-    or
-    $ cd .../Homework/AlexanderHreben/grebarss_reader/tests
+    $ cd .../Homework/AlexanderHreben

     $ pytest --cov=grebarss_reader